maitohorsma/CS230/README.md

 **How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?**

-The user needs should be at the forefront when designing software, because if they cannot use it successfully, the software will be a flop.
-It's important to make sure the user can actually use the software.
-The whole point of software is for users to use it.
-If it's not easy to use and understand, it won't be purchased, and clients won't be happy.
+The user's needs should be at the forefront when designing software, because if they cannot use it successfully, the software will be a flop.
+The point of software is for users to use it.
+If it's not easy to use and understand, it won't be purchased, and clients won't be happy with developers results.

 **How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?**